 Voluntary – Comprehensive car insurance is usually the most expensive but it’s also the most popular because it covers you for damage to your car and to the other driver’s car or property.
 It often has additional benefits like use of a hire car while repairs are being made to your vehicle, if you were the not at fault driver.
 Always remember to read the detail of the policy, so you know what you are covered for.

 2. Is there a cheaper option?

 There are other forms of voluntary car insurance that are cheaper as long as you are willing to shoulder more of the cost if something goes wrong.
-Third Party Property Damage will cover you for damages to the other driver’s car or property – but not yours.
-Third Party Fire and Theft also covers damages you cause to another driver’s car or property, plus you’re covered if your car is damaged by fire (but not in an accident) or stolen.
+Third Party Property Damage car insurance will cover you for damages to the other driver’s car or property – but not yours.
+Third Party Fire and Theft car insurance also covers damages you cause to another driver’s car or property, plus you’re covered if your car is damaged by fire (but not in an accident) or stolen.

 3. Should I stay on my parents’ car insurance plan?

 If your parents own the car you’re driving, this could be an option, but make sure you talk to their insurer so you know exactly what you’re covered for.
 There may be an additional cost for adding you to the policy.
-NRMA Insurance covers anyone who drives your car, but it can also be worth calling them and adding a named driver.

 4. How do I reduce my premium?